 E1

-is equivalent to the reaction rate (R), which is a function of the energy dependent flux (φ), the macroscopic reaction activation cross-section (Σ(E)rxn), and the volume of the foil (V ).
+is equivalent to the reaction rate (R), which is a function of the energy dependent flux (φ), the macroscopic reaction activation cross section (Σ(E)rxn), and the volume of the foil (V ).
 The energy term (E1) is zero in many cases; however, threshold reactions require the incident neutron to be of higher energy to enable the reaction channel.

 At six half-lives, a foil will have reached approximately 98% of its saturation activity, neglecting spatial and energy self-shielding effects [65].
 When the activation is not sufficient to fully saturate the foil, a correction needs to be made.
 The activation of the foil for a given irradiation time (ti) is given as